-Ambassador of Portugal in Senegal (Consul General of Portugal in Macau and Hong Kong)
+Ambassador of Portugal in Senegal (former Consul General of Portugal in Macau and Hong Kong)

 Lilybeth R. Deapera is the Consul General at the Philippine Consulate General in Macau and has held the post since January 2015.
 Born 24 July 1960, she grew up in Quezon City, which is part of Metro Manila, the National Capital Region of the Philippines.
 She speaks fluent Tagalog, English and Spanish.